BrickMMO/colours-v1/README.md

-# brickmmo-colours
+# BrickMMO Colours Tool

-An LEGO™ colour palette tool including an API.
+A LEGO™ colour palette tool and API.